Raw Milk vs Pasteurized Milk: The Truth about Kids’ Health

 Recently, on my YouTube channel, someone commented that raw milk is an appropriate substitute for children.
-I thought this would be a perfect time to tackle this topic and explore raw milk safety for children.
+As a pediatric dietitian, I thought this would be a perfect time to tackle this topic and explore unpasteurized milk and its safety on human health and or children.

-Raw milk and raw milk cheese consumption is increasing worldwide, especially since there is a growing demand for minimally processed, sustainable, healthy, and local foods.
+The sale of raw milk and raw milk cheeses is increasing worldwide, especially since there is a growing demand for minimally processed, sustainable, healthy, and local foods.

-But it begs the question: Is raw milk safe for kids?
+But it begs the question: Is raw milk consumption safe for children?

-In this article, you’ll learn about raw and pasteurized milk, and the proposed benefits and potential safety concerns for children.
+In this article, you’ll learn about raw milk vs pasteurized milk, and the proposed benefits and potential safety concerns of raw milk for children.

 What is Raw Milk?

-Raw milk, or farm fresh milk, is milk that comes straight from the cow.
-Raw milk is not pasteurized.
+Often called farm fresh milk, raw milk comes straight from the cow.
+It is cow’s milk that is not pasteurized.

-Pasteurization is a process that kills harmful bacteria by heating milk to a high temperature.
-Most of the nutrients found in raw milk are preserved during pasteurization.
+The pasteurization process involves a heat treatment that kills harmful bacteria, like escherichia coli (E. coli).
+Milk is heated to high temperatures.
+Most of the nutrients found in raw milk are preserved during the process of pasteurization.

-Raw milk may be contaminated with a variety of bacteria, including E. coli, Salmonella, Listeria, and Campylobacter.
-These bacteria can cause food poisoning and serious illness, especially in young children.
+The potential problem with raw milk is that it may be contaminated with a variety of bacteria, including E. coli, Salmonella, Listeria, and Campylobacter.
+These harmful germs can cause food poisoning and serious illness, especially in young children.

-Even if you go to a farm that is super conscientious about how they produce and store milk, raw milk can still become contaminated, especially at certain temperatures, where the bacteria in raw milk can grow.
+Even if you go to a farm that is super conscientious about how they produce and store milk, raw milk may still get contaminated, especially at certain temperatures, when bacteria grow.

-Children are more vulnerable to foodborne illnesses than adults because their immune systems are not fully developed.
-In fact, there are studies that show children under age five are particularly vulnerable to any foods that are raw, undercooked, and/or potentially contaminated with bacteria.
+Children are more vulnerable to foodborne illnesses than adults because their immune systems are immature and not fully developed.
+In fact, there are studies that show children under age five are particularly vulnerable to any foods that are consumed in raw form, or undercooked, due to potential contamination with bacteria.

-In a 2020 study, raw milk was shown to have the highest prevalence of live bacteria (coliform, E. Coli, and other aerobic bacteria) compared to pasteurized milk.
+In a 2020 study, raw milk was shown to have the highest prevalence of live and dangerous bacteria (coliform, E. Coli, and other aerobic bacteria) compared to pasteurized milk.

 Food Poisoning

-As I mentioned, raw milk can be contaminated with bacteria, such as E. coli, Listeria, and Salmonella.
-These can cause food poisoning and lead to symptoms such as nausea, vomiting, diarrhea, and fever.
+As I mentioned, raw milk can be contaminated with bacteria.
+These may cause food poisoning and lead to symptoms of foodborne illness such as nausea, vomiting, diarrhea, and fever.

 Other Infections